smikitky/utrad-werewolf/packages/docs/docs/install.md

 - In the Firebase console, navigate to the Realtime Database section, and create a database.
 The default security rule can be anything.

   :::note
-  Don't use "Firestore Database".
-It's a different product.
+  Don't use "_Firestore_ Database".
+It's a different solution, and we won't use it.
   :::

-- Go to the "Rules" tab, and copy-paste the folloing security rules into the text box, and save them.
+- Go to the "Realtime Databae &gt; Rules" tab, and copy-paste the folloing security rules into the text box, and save them.

   ```json
   {